 IT IS IMPORTANT THAT YOU CHECK YOUR VISA REQUIREMENTS WELL IN ADVANCE OF YOUR DEPARTURE DATE.

-Daylight saving begin in Adelaide on the first Sunday in October and ends on the first Sunday in April.
-During this time Adelaide moves to Australian Central Daylight Time (ACDT), UTC +10:30h.
-For international delegates, we suggest you allow at least one day in which to adjust to the time difference.
-Travellers crossing the Pacific will lose one day by crossing the International Date Line.
+New Zealand’s two main islands, North Island and South Island, both lie within the same time zone.
+New Zealand Daylight Time is UTC +13, so we suggest that international delegates allow at least one day in which to adjust to the time difference.
+Travelers crossing the Pacific will lose one day by crossing the International Date Line.

-It is strongly recommended that delegates take out adequate medical, travel and personal insurance before travelling.
+It is strongly recommended that delegates take out adequate medical, travel and personal insurance before traveling.

 The official language of the meeting is English.

-Australia has a decimal system of dollars and cents.
-Exchange facilities are available at Brisbane Airport or city banks.
+New Zealand has a decimal system of dollars and cents.
+Exchange facilities are available at Queenstown airport or city banks.
 Credit cards are widely accepted.
-Commonly recognised cards are American Express, Diners Club, Visa and MasterCard (only Visa and MasterCard are accepted for Conference transactions).
-For currency exchange rates please click here .
+Commonly recognised cards are American Express, Diners Club, Visa and MasterCard (only Visa and MasterCard are accepted for meeting transactions).
+View currency exchange rates.

 The electricity supply is 240 volts, 50 Hz.
-The connection for appliances is a flat 3-pin plug.
+The connection for appliances is a flat 2 or 3-pin plug.
 Most city hotels provide 110 volt sockets for shavers.

 No smoking policy

-Delegates should be aware that smoking is not allowed in public buildings and many hotels and restaurants throughout Australia, including the meeting venue.
+Delegates should be aware that smoking is not allowed in public buildings and many hotels and restaurants throughout New Zealand, including the meeting venue.